dvelazquezl/memos-search-server/README.md

-# Solr Configuracion and Setup for Ubuntu
+# Solr installation and configuration for Ubuntu

-# 1. Solr Setup
+# 1. Installation
 * Install **OpenJDK 17** (recommended by Apache to run Solr) with **sudo apt install openjdk-17-jdk**.
 * Download **Apache Solr 9.6.1** (version used and tested in the project) from the official page -> https://solr.apache.org/downloads.html.
 * Unzip the file to a safe folder with **tar xzf solr-9.6.1.tgz**.